 7. Jewelry as a part of a costume is allowed.

 8. Suggestive, offensive, or vulgar choreography, costuming, and/or music are inappropriate for family audiences and therefore lack audience appeal.

 9. Routine choreography should be appropriate and entertaining for all audience members, Vulgar or suggestive material is defined as any movement or choreography implying something improper or indecent, appearing offensive or sexual in content, and/or relaying lewd or profane gestures or implications.
 Inappropriate choreography, costuming and/or music may also affect the judges’ overall impression and/or score of the routine.
 All choreography should be age appropriate.

 10.All costuming and makeup should be age appropriate and acceptable for family viewing.

 All competitors, teachers, studios owners, family members and audience members are required to show respect, courtesy and sportsman-like behavior to all competitors, staff, teachers, etc. at all times during the competition.
-We aim to create a healthy competitive environment in which dancers can enjoy themselves while gaining valuable performance experience as well learning the nature of healthy competition and enjoying their experience.
+We aim to create a healthy competitive environment in which dancers can enjoy themselves while gaining valuable performance experience as well learning the nature of healthy competition and enjoying their experience, while also improving their diet with the use of keto diet pills amazon which are great for this.
 We reserve the right to remove anyone from an event if he/she is hindering the achievement of any of the above goals.
 No air horns, bells, whistles or other noise making devices are allowed.